QueriumCorp/WAS-Kubernetes/EnvironmentSetup/AWS/README.md

 **Step 4.** Run the following command to set up EKS and deploy WAS:

+Terraform is an infrastructure-as-code command line tool that will create and configure all required AWS resources.
-This takes around 30 minutes to complete.
+This process will take around 30 minutes to complete and will generate copious amounts of console output.

 ```console
 $ cd ~/WAS-Kubernetes/EnvironmentSetup/AWS/Source/terraform/was
 $ terraform init
 $ terraform apply
 ```

-**Note:** This can take approximately 45 minutes to complete.

 **Step 5.** Interact with the AWS EKS Kubernetes cluster